abdulmakuya/my-datascience-sandbox/MLModelDeployment.md

 - requirements.txt
 	attach all dependencies

+- pip freeze > requirments.txt - Creates a text document with the dependencies in the project

-- pip install -r requirements.txt
+- pip install -r requirements.txt - duplicates the dependencies needed for an env

+### Creating Virtual Env by using Pip

+- pipenv shell
+- pipenv graph